 - A bathing suit

 - A watch (to tide you over till you buy your Spanish cellphone if you cannot use your American one abroad)

-- Your favorite brand of pain killers and cold or allergy remedies if you are wedded to the familiar–bear in mind Spain has a large and powerful pharmaceutical industry of its own and you certainly can get over-the-counter medication in Spain, often similar to what you have in the US, but there can be some differences, especially regarding dosage.
+- Your favorite brand of pain killers and cold or allergy remedies if you are wedded to the familiar–bear in mind Spain has a large and powerful pharmaceutical industry of its own and you certainly can get over-the-counter medication in Spain, often similar to what you have in the US, but there can be some differences, especially regarding brand names and dosage.

-- Go to an electronics store (e.g., Radio Shack) and buy an adaptor plug for your laptop (an adaptor plug not a converter) or you will not be able to use your laptop right away in Spain.
+- Go to an electronics store or online and buy an adaptor plug for your laptop (an adaptor plug not a converter) or you will not be able to use your laptop right away in Spain.
 Spain’s standard for plugs is shared by many European Union countries.
-These plugs can be purchased in Spain but the electronics stores may be closed when you arrive.
+These plugs can be purchased in Spain of course but the electronics stores may be closed when you arrive.

 - Small appliances (hair dryers, straightening iron, etc.)–Spanish voltage (220-240 volts) is different from the U.S.’s, and even with current converters these appliances don’t fare well.
 You can find inexpensive ones in Spain.

 - Bedding stuff such as sheets, pillows or sleeping bags.

 - The many things you can easily buy in Spain– so long as you don’t insist on your brand from home, you can buy almost anything in Spain including high-quality, inexpensive toiletries and an enormous range of fast and slow fashion.
 Bear in mind that upon arrival in both semesters you´ll be landing smack in the middle of traditional sales seasons!
 Many students in the past have decided they might need to overhaul their wardrobes a bit to keep up with stylish Spaniards!

 - Too much stuff–every one agrees on this piece of advice!